bitrix24/b24restdocs/api-reference/catalog/store-product/catalog-store-product-list.md

-# Get the list of stock balances by warehouses catalog.storeproduct.list
+# Get Inventory Balances by Warehouse catalog.storeproduct.list

 {% note warning "We are still updating this page" %}